-Stress in Abnormal Psychology Concept
+Stress from a Perspective of Abnormal Psychology

 In abnormal psychology investigating patients’ atypical behavior, stress might serve as the trigger for mental illnesses.
 As any life challenges that affect people’s emotional well-being are perceived as stress, it has multiple ways of affecting disorders.
 These are based on the person’s predisposition to mental illnesses and personal characteristics.
 When dealing with stress for a long time, patients develop anxiety, aggression, and irritability, associated with more negative emotions and pessimistic views (Pascoe et al., 2020).
 Individuals suffering from chronic stress avoid public support, meaning they rarely consult psychologists and professionals who would help them alleviate the stress consequences.
 Gradually, these patients are trapped in depression since they receive no medical help and neglect their conditions.